Australians vote to determine conservative government future

-Polling stations opened across Australia on Saturday for voters to decide whether Prime Minister Scott Morrison’s conservative government will defy odds and rule for a fourth three-year term.
+Vote counting has started in Australia’s election, which will decide whether Prime Minister Scott Morrison’s conservative government can defy the odds and rule for a fourth three-year term.

-Opposition leader Anthony Albanese’s centre-left Labor Party is a favourite to win its first election since 2007.
+Opposition leader Anthony Albanese’s centre-left Labour Party is a favourite to win its first election since 2007.

 But Mr Morrison defied the opinion polls in 2019 by leading his coalition to a narrow victory.